 The Reformation of Manners refers to several religious movements throughout history where leaders urged a realignment between daily living practices and the scriptures.
 In his Sermon 52, 1762, John Wesley preached Reformation of Manners as a shunning of wickedness and return to holiness (“Who will rise up with me against the wicked?”).

-Wesley called the true Church to hold their themselves to a higher standard.
-There were the “light of the world,” that “city upon a hill,” and the world was (still is) watching:
+Wesley called the true Church to hold themselves to a higher standard.
+The Church is the “light of the world,” that “city upon a hill,” and the world was (still is) watching:

 Accordingly, this ought to be the constant care and endeavour of all those who are united together in these kingdoms . . .
 [T]hey are united together for this very end, to oppose the devil and all his works, and to wage war against the world and the flesh, his constant and faithful allies.
 But do they, in fact, answer the end of their union?
 Are all who style themselves ‘members of the Church . . . heartily engaged in opposing the works of the devil, and fighting against the world and the flesh?
 Alas!
 We cannot say this.
 So far from it, that a great part, I fear the greater part of them, are themselves the world, — the people that know not God to any saving purpose; are indulging, day by day, instead of ‘mortifying the flesh, with its affections and desires;’ and doing, themselves, those works of the devil, which they are peculiarly engaged to destroy.